 In the Second World War, military vehicles started using mobile radio systems.
 Before you knew it, companies around the world were offering mobile telephone systems for public vehicles.
 These systems had their fair share of issues, and the engineers at AT&T’s Bell Labs were committed to improving the technology.

-By 1970s, things were looking up.
-Mobile telephone networks vastly improved with the introduction of technologies like automatic cell switching and signalling systems.
+By the 1970s, things were looking up.
+Mobile telephone networks vastly improved with the introduction of technologies like automatic cell switching and signaling systems.

 The potential of the automobile telephone prompted the idea of a handheld mobile phone.

 Engineers at Bell Labs were hard at work, but they could not find a way to make the first mobile phone.

 The newer generations might not be familiar with Motorola, the giant of the cell phone industry.
 But in the latter half of the 20th century, they were a big deal.
 Their success story began in 1973 when they produced the first handheld mobile phone.

 The First Cell Phone

 Motorola’s chief of portable communication products, John F. Mitchell, encouraged his team to make the first cell phone and was crucial in the development of the technology.

 On April 3, 1973, Motorola engineer, Martin Cooper, rang his rival, Joel S. Engel of Bell Labs, from the first cell phone.
 The world had just witnessed its first mobile phone call.
 Later that day, Martin Cooper and his colleagues went to a news conference and revolutionized communication technology.

 Motorola’s cell phone was called DynaTAC 8000X.
 The dimensions of the prototype used for the first call were 9.1 x 5.1 x 1.8 in (23 x 13 x 4.5 cm).
 It weighed around 2 kg (4.4 lb) and had to be charged for 10 hours for 30 minutes of talk time.